Nebraska corrections official resigns after inmate is denied abortion, citing ‘shame’ to public service

 By the second week of April, the woman was 15 weeks pregnant and risked missing the cutoff for abortions at the local Planned Parenthood, where she’d already arranged payment for the procedure, according to the complaint.
 Further complicating the situation, the complaint said, she had to perform state-mandated counseling 24 hours before the procedure.

-Her attorneys sent prison leaders a demand letter, then filed court papers alleging violations of her constitutional right under the 14nth Amendment to terminate her pregnancy.
+Her attorneys sent prison leaders a demand letter, then filed court papers alleging violations of her constitutional right under the 14th Amendment to terminate her pregnancy.
 The lawsuit named Scott Frakes, the corrections department director, as a defendant.

 “Although abortion is very safe, each week of delay increases the risks associated with the procedure,” the lawsuit read.
 “And if she is delayed too long, she will be forced to carry her pregnancy to term against her will.”